 Although the intrinsic transition is fully instigated by the non-linearity, disturbances may be abundant in varied forms in practice.
 Frequently, an observed transition is an aberration of the non-linear process.
-However, the disturbances can be quantified and specified as part of the initial or boundary conditions; the modified problem is well-defined and hence computationally tractable.\footnote{Our view contradicts those of instability theory, which claims success in a few incompressible cases.
-Taylor's paper on Couette flow between co-axial rotating cylinders (Taylor 1923) is not an instability analysis but the {\it bona fide} method of eigen-function expansion applied to the linearised equations.
+However, the disturbances can be quantified and specified as part of the initial or boundary conditions; the modified problem is well-defined, and hence computationally tractable.\footnote{Our view contradicts those of instability theory, which claims success in a few incompressible cases.
+Taylor's paper on Couette flow between co-axial rotating cylinders (Taylor 1923) is not an instability analysis, but the {\it bona fide} method of eigen-function expansions applied to the linearised equations.
 The `disturbances' consist of non-amplifying Fourier components.
 There are no particular reasons to suspect its success over the initial phase of flow development in that specific topology.
 In the flat-plate experiment of Schubauer \& Skramstad (1947), artificial disturbances of known frequencies were intentionally introduced.
 The rationale for the good comparison with linear stability theory is that the Blasius mean flow is a credible {\it non-linear solution} in view of the boundary layer approximations (Prandtl 1904).
 Thus the infinitesimally perturbed laminar layer remains well-estimated by linearisation over the low-Reynolds-number regime close to plate's leading edge where the hypothesised local similarity holds. }

 In application, we may consider the effect of external control by adding a prescribed force, $f(x,t)$, to Burgers' equation.
-Similarly, the no-slip boundary conditions may be suitably modified in design of flow control.
-Since the equation resembles the vorticity equation for 2-dimensional incompressible viscous flow, investigation of the vorticity evolution at high Reynolds numbers looks promising.
-In fact, our numerical scheme needs minor modifications so as to embrace vorticity stretching $(\omega.\nabla) u$ in 3 space dimensions.
-As expected, the computation cost will be more substantial but would no longer be prohibitively expensive.
-The non-local nature of vorticity on velocity has to be taken into account and its effect is expected to reduce overall shear strength.
+Similarly, the no-slip boundary conditions may be suitably modified in design of flow-control.
+Since the equation resembles the vorticity equation for two-dimensional incompressible viscous flows, investigation of the vorticity evolution at high Reynolds numbers looks promising.
+In fact, our numerical scheme needs minor modifications so as to embrace vorticity stretching $(\omega.\nabla) \bfu$ in three-dimensional space.
+As expected, the computation costs will be more substantial but would no longer be prohibitively expensive.
+The non-local nature of vorticity on velocity has to be taken into account, and its effect is expected to reduce the overall shear strength.